lcawl/ml-cpp/advent_calendar.md

 ![model_extractor_directory](images/model_extractor_directory.png "model_extractor directory")

-One of `model_extractor`'s goals is to fill the gap between the aforementioned unit tests and the extensive integration tests in `elasticsearch` and not forgetting the quite frankly heroic efforts of the Machine Learning QA team (seriously, these guys are the unsung heroes, slaving away behind the scenes, who make each [release](https://www.elastic.co/blog/elasticsearch-7-5-0-released) what it is.)
+One of goals of the `model_extractor` is to fill the gap between the aforementioned unit tests and the extensive integration tests in Elasticsearch.
+Not forgetting the quite frankly heroic efforts of the Machine Learning QA team (seriously, these folks are the unsung heroes, slaving away behind the scenes, who make each [release](https://www.elastic.co/blog/elasticsearch-7-5-0-released) what it is).

 The design and implementation of `model_extractor` is simple.
 Using the existing `ml-cpp` APIs it decodes the compressed model state generated